Can an Employee Start Working Without a Social Security Number?

-Foreign nationals arriving in the United States to work are often unable to get their Social Security number (SSN) until a few days or weeks after they begin working for various reasons.
+It might take a while for foreign nationals arriving in the United States to work to obtain their Social Security number (SSN) for various reasons.

-What should you do if you need to onboard a foreign national worker without a SSN?
+What should you do if you need to onboard a worker without a SSN?

 Don’t Delay Their Start Date